Article written by Elisa

 A region where sunny days abound, Occitanie is known for its incredible variety of landscapes, a haven for great outdoor experiences.
 The region also has vibrant cities, great food and wines, and some of the cutest small towns in France.

-Occitanie has a thrilling history, including Roman sites like the Arena of Nîmes or Pont du Gard.
-It also has interesting medieval sites like Carcassonne – the gate to the fascinating Cathar Country.
+Occitanie boasts a thrilling history, from Roman landmarks like the Arena of Nîmes and the Pont du Gard to remarkable medieval sites such as Carcassonne, the gateway to the fascinating Cathar Country.

 Occitanie is a relatively new region (2016) that incorporates the former historical regions of Languedoc-Roussillon and Midi-Pyrénées.
 Occitanie is divided into thirteen departments: Ariège, Aude, Aveyron, Gard, Haute-Garonne, Gers, Hérault, Lot, Lozère, Hautes-Pyrénées, Pyrénnées-Orientales, Tarn, and Tarn-et-Garonne.